-- avoid photos where a strong flash is used
+- photos where a strong flash is used

-- avoid photos taken at night (grainy and usually with a flash)
+- photos taken at night (grainy and usually with a flash)

 - don’t use newspaper clipping (talk about grainy!)

-I am a people-pleaser and I have tried desperately to produce portraits from these poor sources.
-Sadly, no one was pleased with the results.
-Now I refuse photos with these problems but trust me, everyone is happier when we do it right.
+I am a people-pleaser and I have tried desperately to produce portraits from poor sources – no one was pleased with the results.
+Now I refuse photos with these problems but trust me, everyone is happier when we do it the right way.